 Returning to Reed after a leave of five months or longer

-If there will be more than a five month gap in your enrollment, you will require a new, F-1 status and new 'Initial' I-20.
+If there will be more than a five month gap in your enrollment or absence from the United States, you will require a new, F-1 status and new 'Initial' I-20.
 This will be a completely new F-1 record.
 If your leave is for more than five months, you must: